 try using the lowest modulation rate supported by both the communicating Wi‑Fi chipsets.

 From time to time Minstrel will try some unexpected radio parameters in an attempt to learn.
 It’s this behavior that has given it its name: like a wandering minstrel the algorithm will wander around the different rates and sing wherever it can.

-I see a number of problems with these “rules of thumb” and I suspect that they lead to suboptimal performance in more challenging radio environments.
-I could go on and on about these problems, but I think it suffices to say that Minstrel is not based on sound statistical inference.
+There are a number of problems with these “rules of thumb” and I suspect that they lead to suboptimal performance in more challenging radio environments.
+I could go on and on about them, but I think it suffices to say that Minstrel is not based on very sound statistical reasoning.

 The State of the Art

 So what would a rate control algorithm based on sound statistical inference look like?
 Fortunately I’m not the first person to ask that question; there’s a large body of research papers on the subject out there.

 To me the most promising theoretical approach seems to be a Bayesian one where we cast the rate adaptation problem in the shape of a multi-armed bandit problem: different radio parameters are like different slot machines in a casino, each with an unknown (but potentially very different) reward distribution, and the task of the rate control algorithm is similar to that of a gambler in trying to determining which slot machine to play in order to maximize reward in some sense.
 There’s an excellent paper by Richard Combes, Alexandre Proutiere, Donggyu Yun, Jungseul Ok and Yung Yi titled “Optimal Rate Sampling in 802.11 Systems” that takes this approach.